-With half of India’s population below the age of 28.4 years and 94.5% of the population below the age of 65, the age distribution of the nation’s wealthy will reflect that youthfulness.
+With half of India’s population below the age of 28.4 years and less than 7% of the population below the age of 65, the age distribution of the nation’s wealthy will reflect that youthfulness.

-Furthermore, the sheer number of young people and the money they're generating and investing underscores they are the largest and fastest growing segment of the market.
+Furthermore, the sheer number of young people and the money they're generating and investing underscores the fact that they are the largest and fastest growing segment of the market.

 When thinking about client acquisition and the age distribution of wealthy individuals, questions abound: